Tim Settle: Washington Redskins / Football Team

-Settle was drafted by the Washington Redskins in the fifth round, 163rd overall, of the 2018 NFL Draft.
+Settle was selected by the Washington Redskins in the fifth round (163rd overall) of the 2018 NFL draft.
 He made his NFL debut in the Redskins' season-opening 24–6 victory over the Arizona Cardinals.
-In Week 12, against the Dallas Cowboys, he recorded the first three tackles of his professional career.
-Settle made his first NFL start in a Week 2 loss to the Dallas Cowboys in 2019.< In Week 5 Settle sacked Tom Brady to record his first career NFL sack.
+In Week 12 against the Dallas Cowboys, he recorded the first three tackles of his professional career.

+In 2019, Settle made his first NFL start in a Week 2 loss to the Cowboys.
+In Week 5, Settle recorded his first career NFL sack on New England Patriots' quarterback Tom Brady.

 Settle finished the 2020 season with a new career high of five sacks, which ranked him fourth on the team.

 On December 14, 2021, Settle was placed on the COVID-19 reserve list, but reactivated a week later.

 Buffalo Bills

 On March 17, 2022, Settle signed a two-year contract with the Buffalo Bills.
+In the 2022 season, he had one sack, 19 tackles, one pass defended, and one forced fumble.
+In the 2023 season, he had one sack and 14 tackles.

+Houston Texans

+On March 15, 2024, Settle signed a two-year contract with the Houston Texans.
+In the 2024 season, he had five sacks and 31 tackles.